lindseysim/web-common/README.md

 Must be separately imported.
 Returned as object if instantiated via CommonJS or AMD import.
 Otherwise appended to root as CommonTable class.
 Require base Common module to have been imported, as it depends on some the prototype modifications defined there.

-To use, begin by creating instance and adding columns with `addColumn()`.
+To use, begin by creating instance and adding columns with *CommonTable*.prototype.**addColumn**().
 The `key` parameter defines how to assign the data to each column.
 Other parameters allow various style and formatting methods.
-Once all columns are added, add data and draw the table with `populateTable()`.
+Once all columns are added, add data and draw the table with *CommonTable*.prototype.**populateTable**().
 The data, sent as an array of object literals/dictionaries, is mapped to the columns automatically with the `key` defined for each column.

 <a name="CommonTable" href="CommonTable">#</a>
 **CommonTable**([*tableId*[, *tableClass*[, *container*]]])